wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

-Labview or Ptolemy, but with a greater focus on interoperability with today's ecosystem of ML/AI models and tools, which is dominated by languages like Python.
+Labview or Ptolemy, but with a greater focus on interoperability with today's ecosystem of ML/AI models and tools, which is dominated by languages like Python, R, Julia and C/C++.

 ----------------------------
-The argument for Stableflow
+The argument for stableflow
 ----------------------------

 Software development is on the cusp of a transformation.